A Modern Parable

 During this Christmas Season, it seems like another opportunity to re-gift some of those nice things that I have been given during the year.
 When I look in my “store” I am only finding intangibles to give this year.
 Hm-m-m, what should I do?

 Re-Gifting….how do you feel about it?
 Does it have a place in your gift giving this season?
 Perhaps you are not into re-gifting tangible items but what about the intangibles?
-Some of them can be absolutely priceless!
+Some of them are absolutely priceless!

 Just Answer the Call!